Blog by Amanda Harvey-Sanchez Over the past couple of months, communities across Canada have been coming out to the federal...

 Climate Reality Project is the Canadian component of a global movement and a non-partisan advocacy group.
 Its work seeks to raise awareness among all Canadians to motivate them to become active participants in solving the climate crisis.
-It does so with training, engaging the public with presentations, media and conversations, and by promoting solutions at all levels. this fall, you can get involved by inviting a climate reality leader to speak to your workplace, school, or community group.
+It does so with training, engaging the public with presentations, media and conversations, and by promoting solutions at all levels.
+You can get involved by inviting a climate reality leader to speak to your workplace, school, or community group.
 Targeted presentations help your network learn more about ways we as Canadians can reduce our carbon footprint, through individual, community, provincial and national projects.

 The Canadian Youth Climate Coalition seeks to build and strengthen the youth climate justice movement.
 The CYCC runs various campaigns supporting young people taking action for the climate.
-This fall, you can follow the CYCC’s work as its Canadian Youth Delegation heads to COP 22, the latest rounds of UN climate talks, to hold the Canadian government accountable to ambitious action.

 Many other groups helped make People’s Climate Plan a succes.
 Click to see the full list and get information about their campaigns.